ShashStudios/CodeUp/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Nikita Dev for tutorial video on how to use Monaco Code Editor